 This is expensive in terms of resource usage, because both the worker and the server are performing a lot of unproductive work.
 Zeebe supports long polling for available jobs to better utilize resources.

-With long polling, a request will be kept open while no jobs are available.
+With long polling, a request is kept open while no jobs are available.
 The request is completed when at least one job becomes available.

 Zeebe decouples creation of jobs from performing the work on them.
 It is always possible to create jobs at the highest possible rate, regardless if there is a job worker available to work on them.
 This is possible because Zeebe queues jobs until workers request them.

 This increases the resilience of the overall system.
-Camunda Cloud is highly available so job workers don't have to be highly available.
-Zeebe queues all jobs during any job worker outages, and progress will resume as soon as workers come back online.
+Camunda 8 is highly available so job workers don't have to be highly available.
+Zeebe queues all jobs during any job worker outages, and progress resumes as soon as workers come back online.

 This also insulates job workers against sudden bursts in traffic.
 Because workers request jobs, they have full control over the rate at which they take on new jobs.

-After working on an activated job, a job worker informs Camunda Cloud that the job has either
+After working on an activated job, a job worker informs Camunda 8 that the job has either

 - When the job worker completes its work, it sends a